 And if you don’t think James Bond’s original Aston Martin DB5 is one of the most beautiful cars ever made, you deserve to have your licence revoked!

 5. Ford Mustang GT 390 – Bullitt (1968)

 The only things to ever match Steve McQueen for on and off-screen cool were the cars he drove in his films – and it doesn’t get much cooler than the Ford Mustang GT 390 he ragged around the streets of San Francisco in one of the most epic car chases in cinema history.

 4. VW Beetle – The Love Bug (1969)

-If it’s a car with personality you’re after, few can match the VW Beetle – and no VW Beetle has ever matched the personality of the 1963 Vee Dub used in the Disney movies.
-From the towel rail bumpers, to the go-faster stripes and gumball logo, there’s arguably no more iconic a car as this one.
+If it’s a car with a personality you’re after, few can match the VW Beetle – and no VW Beetle has ever matched the personality of the 1963 Vee Dub used in the Disney movies.
+From the towel rail bumpers to the go-faster stripes and gumball logo, there’s arguably no more iconic a car like this one.

 3. Cadillac hearse – Ghostbusters (1984)